 I’ve spoken about this Methodology to different audiences around the world, developed an online Course and a Certification Program, and more recently have been sharing it with schools, businesses, and corporations, because we all know how central stress can be to work.

-Robin attended your Free Online Breakthrough Challenge and found it inspiring and helpful – and she doesn’t have IBS!
+Robin attended your Free Online Breakthrough Experience and found it inspiring and helpful – and she doesn’t have IBS!
 It is not an over-exaggeration to say that I don’t think I know anyone who is living stress-free.
 So, I suppose part of what we have to do as human beings living in this world, is learn how to handle stress, because it is always going to be there.
 Tell us about how stress affects us, both physically and emotionally.

 Dédé, to your first point, you said it!
 Stress will always be a part of life.

 Some stress can actually be a good thing, like when it motivates you to go the extra mile when you’re developing a presentation or you’re planning a wedding.
 But living with chronic stress, which many of us do, is unhealthy and unnecessary.

 To your second point, stress is extremely damaging to us physically and emotionally.